 The first step to overcoming any addiction is to acknowledge that you have a problem.
 Treatment cannot be successful if you are in denial about your physical dependency.
 Whether it is drugs or alcohol, you need to recognize your behavior and resolve to put a stop to it.
-Ask friends and family for their perspective.
+Ask friends and family for their perspectives.
 If they tell you your behavior warrants treatment, it is time to seek help.

 Recovery cannot begin until you admit the problem and take steps to solve it.
 Start by removing all drugs and alcohol from your home and making a list of things that trigger your substance abuse.
 Cultivating an awareness of what makes you act in this way can help you avoid negative patterns of behavior.

 If your loved ones are unaware of your addiction, now is a good time to tell them.
 Telling your closest family and friends will give you someone to talk to when you are struggling with your addiction, as well as someone to check in on you throughout your recovery.

 2. Seek Professional Addiction Treatment